-Despite the many positive effects of this juice on your health, there are some potential side effects that should be taken into consideration, including problems with the kidneys, allergic reactions and increased sensitivity to the sun.
+Despite the many positive effects of this juice on your health, some potential side effects should be taken into consideration, including problems with the kidneys, allergic reactions, and increased sensitivity to the sun.
 For most people, regular consumption of celery juice (in moderation) does not cause any of these side effects, but those with sensitive stomachs or pre-existing conditions should be cautious.

-Kidney Issues: While a high level of water in celery is good news for people who want to flush toxins out of their body and detoxify, this can put additional strain on the kidneys, which can be dangerous if you already have a pre-existing kidney condition.
+- Kidney Issues: While a high level of water in celery is good news for people who want to flush toxins out of their body, this can put additional strain on the kidneys, which can be dangerous if you already have a pre-existing kidney condition.

-Allergies: Unlike many vegetables, celery actually has a high allergenic potential for certain people, and the reaction can be quite severe.
+- Allergies: Unlike many vegetables, celery has a high allergenic potential and the reaction can be quite severe.
 It is important to know which foods you are allergic to, but in concentrated doses, such as in celery juice, a reaction can still occur.
-If any swelling of the lips, tongue or throat occur, seek medical attention and discontinue use of the juice.
+If any swelling of the lips, tongue or throat occurs, seek medical attention and discontinue the use of the juice.

 - Sunlight: Some of the antioxidants found in celery juice can increase your skin’s sensitivity to the sun.
 While this photosensitivity does not occur in everyone, people with fair skin tend to experience this more often.